 In 2012, at the age of 76, Dr. Rodgers was introduced to whole food plant-based (WFPB) nutrition by her friend, Dr. Cathy Thornhill, Founder of the group Chat & Chew Florida.
-At that time, she frequently suffered with Gastroesophageal reflux disease, or GERD.
-She says she often had yogurt and milk shakes, while her husband, Connel, would drink a milk-based product called Boost.
+At that time, she frequently suffered from Gastroesophageal reflux disease or GERD.
+She says she often had yogurt and milkshakes, while her husband, Connel, would drink a milk-based product called Boost.

 We have learned so much more about proper nutrition and fitness since I began my career.
 We have to be vigilant and protect the environment, the animals and promote a plant-strong life, not only to reverse and prevent many medical issues for our citizens but also to save our planet.”

 Dr. Rodgers says that though her career was dedicated to nutrition and health, she had never heard of the health benefits of plant-based nutrition before.
 As a child, her family had eaten the Standard American Diet (SAD), and her institutional education had reinforced that dietary standard in her career.

 Both of her parents succumbed to chronic Western diseases.
 Her mother died of a brain tumor at 61, and her father passed from congestive heart failure at 83.
 Nanette is doing everything in her power to make sure that she lives like people in the Blue Zones, where they have the highest concentrations of centenarians (people living more than 100 years) in the world.